gpteng-org/gptengineer.app/README.md

+# gptengineer.app
-# gptengineer.app – Rapid prototyping of web apps
+## Rapid prototyping of web apps

-Feedback in the shape of issues is invaluable in our mission to reduce the barriers to build 🙂
+Our goal is to reduce the barriers to build.
+Your feedback in is super helpful it helps us create the best possible experience.

 This is an issues repo for gptengineer.app.